meyusufdemirci/DeveloperMentorship/README.md

 ### Email Usage
 When you want to start a conversation that is essential/serious, email comes to help.

-Here are some tips/information about how the email works
+Here are some tips/information about how the email works,
 - The receiver can see CC, not BCC
 - Put your manager to CC in case the email contains essential information/decision
 - Ask the recruiter to send you the job contract via email.
 It shows you are professional and you will get the offer in a serious way.